tohyuting/tp/docs/DeveloperGuide.md

    1. Test case: `delete ct/pw i/1 pd/panadol`<br>
       Expected: The `Panadol` product in the first warehouse is deleted.
 Details of the deleted product shown in the status message.

-   1. Test case: Invalid argument for the type specified e.g. `delete ct/pw i/1 pd/Panadol`<br>
+   1. Test case: Invalid argument for the type specified e.g. `delete ct/w i/1 pd/Panadol`<br>
       Expected: No product is deleted.
-No warehouse is deleted also.
+No warehouse is deleted as well.
 Error details shown in the status message.
 Status bar remains the same.

    1. Test case: Provided Index exceeds the length of the list e.g. `delete ct/pw i/1000 pd/Panadol`<br>
          Expected: No product is deleted.
 Error details is shown in the status message.
 Status bar remains the same.v